Hosted by Josh Cohen

 Josh Cohen, National Policy Director at TransLoc, started that conversation by building relationships with and sharing ideas from today’s leaders who are imagining and implementing change.
 He will profile leaders who are doing the heavy lifting to make our communities better and inspire new ones to supplement them.
 Together, we’ll build The Movement with the goal of sparking tangible change in our communities.

 Want to learn more about the conception of The Movement?
 Josh explains more here.

-Josh Cohen is the host of The Movement and TransLoc's National Director of Policy.
+Josh Cohen is the co-host of The Movement and TransLoc's National Director of Policy.
 Beyond the multi-syllable words in his title, this means he touches pretty much everything that goes on at TransLoc, a remnant from Josh's experience as one of TransLoc's earliest employees.

 For seven years, Josh helped TransLoc grow from 5 customers to 120 customers as TransLoc's Director of Business Development.
 Prior to TransLoc, Josh was CEO of DomoLife, a real-estate services business, and VP of Turnkey Sports, a sports business consultancy.
 When not chasing his three kids around the Bull City, North Carolina, Josh enjoys roasting his own coffee and smoking his own barbeque.

 Want to make sure you don't miss an episode?
 Sign up to receive an email whenever we release the newest conversation!